 In Memoriam Of James Spyros Kouvel

 Professor James S. Kouvel passed away on January 4, 2008 after a period of illness.
-An on-campus memorial service to commemorate publicly Jim Kouvel's life, achievements and many contributions to UIC took place on Monday, January 28 in Rm 302, Student Center East, 750 South Halsted Street.
-To celebrate the wonderful life and many influences of this great, generous man and true scholar, collected tributes, reminiscences, anecdotes, and pictures have been gathered in to a publication which is presented below.
-An online obituary has been posted to Physics Today.
+An on-campus memorial service to commemorate publicly Jim Kouvel’s life, achievements and many contributions to UIC took place on Monday, January 28, 2008.

-The Physics Department has distinctly chosen to honor his memory and his outstanding research achievements in the field of magnetism by establishing The Distinguished UIC Physics Department James S. Kouvel Lecture Series.
-The Distinguished UIC Physics Department James S. Kouvel Lecture Series is expected to play an important role in the academic life of the UIC campus by providing faculty, students and the public with tremendous insights and stimulating innovations in research and education.
-It will feature a distinguished speaker once per year and will target physics scholars of international distinction.
-We hope that you will support this wonderful and fitting tribute to a man who has given so much to UIC and the Department of Physics.
-Donors can make their checks out to the University of Illinois Foundation and on the note line write James Kouvel Lecture Series.
-These checks may be sent to the Office of Advancement directly or through the Department of Physics.
+The Physics Department has chosen to honor his memory and his outstanding research achievements in the field of magnetism by establishing The Distinguished UIC Physics Department James S. Kouvel Lecture Series.
+The Distinguished UIC Physics Department James S. Kouvel Lecture Series plays an important role in the academic life of the UIC campus by providing faculty, students and the public insights and innovations in research and education.
+It features a physics scholar of international distinction once per year.
+You may contribute to the lecture series through the Department of Physics donation page on the LAS website.

 James S Kouvel was born on May 23, 1926, in Jersey City, New Jersey.
 Combining his studies with service in the US Naval Reserve in the South Pacific from 1944 to 1946, he earned a bachelor’s degree in engineering and a PhD, both from Yale University, in 1946 and 1951 respectively.
 He was a research fellow at the University of Leeds in England from 1951 to 1953 where he met his future wife, Audrey Lumsden.
 Returning to the United States, James and Audrey taught and studied respectively at Harvard (1952- 1956).
 Their daughter Diana was born in Cambridge, Massachusetts.
 From 1956 to 1969 James Kouvel was with the General Electric Research Laboratory in Schenectady, NY.
 Their son Alex was born there.
 Over the years James spent periods as Visiting Professor at the Universities of Paris and Amsterdam and the Atomic Energy Research Establishment at Harwell, England.
 He also was a consultant at Argonne National Laboratory (1969-1989).